huspain/youtube-to-wp-feed/README.md

 # Youtube To WP Feed
-A WordPress plugin that imports Youtube videos and playlists into the website.
+A WordPress plugin that imports Youtube videos and playlists into the website.<br>

 <strong>General Information:</strong><br><br>
 This plugin utilizes Youtube Data API V3 and the plugin, <a href="https://www.advancedcustomfields.com/pro/" target="_blank">Advanced Custom Fields Pro</a>.
 ACF Pro must be active in order to activate this plugin.